 Ellen O’Neill, MA

-With a Master’s degree in Human Services management from Brandeis University, Ms. O’Neill has over 20 years of experience in management, research, grant writing, and advocacy.
+With a Master’s degree in Human Services management from Brandeis University, Ms. O’Neill has over 25 years of experience in management, research, grant writing, and advocacy.
 Ms. O’Neill is a founding member of The Reading League Maryland and Maryland READS.
 She helped to start Decoding Dyslexia Montgomery and Prince George's County and has served on the Board of Directors of the Chelsea School, Maryland Nonprofits, and the Prince George’s County Child Care Resource Center.
-As a parent of a dyslexic child, Ms. O’Neill brings a passionate commitment to delivering high quality training and education services to children and adults with learning disabilities.
+As a parent of two dyslexic children, Ms. O’Neill brings a passionate commitment to delivering high quality training and education services to children and adults with learning disabilities.

 Shingerai Mangwiro M.B.A.